 PPP found that 30% of Republicans were in favor of bombing the fictional city, while 13% were opposed.
 Donald Trump had the largest percentage of supporters in favor of bombing Agrabah (41% for and 9% against) while only 11% of John Kasich fans supported the idea:

 These results were widely mocked in an online meme:

 Although several publications used PPP’s data to paint Republicans in a negative light, the above-displayed data did not illuminate the entire picture.
 For instance, when PPP posed the same question to Democratic voters, 19% of them also supported bombing Aladdin’s hometown:

 The numbers got even murkier when data for voters who consider themselves liberals or conservatives was examined.
 About 50% of Republicans who identified as “somewhat liberal” said that they were in favor of bombing of Agrabah, but only 25% of Republicans who identified as “somewhat conservative” said the same:

 For Democrats, 24% of those who identified as “moderate” were in favor of Agrabah’s destruction:

 So what can we learn from these numbers?
 Nothing, really.
 Perhaps 31% of Republican voters don’t want to see Jafar in power.
 Perhaps 19% of Democrats are anti-genie.
 Perhaps many Americans need to brush up on their geography and/or Disney trivia.

 Or perhaps PPP inserted a funny question into their poll to amuse themselves.

-You can see the full Public Policy Poll here.
+The full Public Policy Poll can be viewed here.